groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 #### Creation of the virtual machines

-The ISO of the DSAS is a 32-bit Linux, and the virtual machine must be Configured accordingly.
+The ISO of the DSAS is a 32- or 64-bit Linux, and the virtual machine must be configured accordingly.
 For example, under VirtualBox the initial configuration should be

 ![Creation of a VM with VirtualBox](en/vbox1.png)